 If the cost savings offered by a Public Cloud outweigh the business need for hardware-level redundancy, then pay careful attention to re-architecting based on Availability Zone-level redundancy.
 The key to doing that successfully is to focus on fault-tolerance at the application level instead of the platform level.

-Do you need to speak to an expert about deploying Oracle EBS in the Cloud?
+Do you need to speak to an expert about Oracle E-Business Suite deployment?